achillesrasquinha/pipupgrade/README.md

                         Target GitHub Username (default: None) --target-branch TARGET_BRANCH
-                        Target Branch (default: master) -j JOBS, --jobs JOBS  Number of Jobs to be used. (default: NUMBER_OF_CPUS) -u, --user            Install to the Python user install directory for environment variables and user configuration.
+                        Target Branch (default: master) -j JOBS, --jobs JOBS  Number of Jobs to be used. (default: 4) -u, --user            Install to the Python user install directory for environment variables and user configuration.
                         (default: False)